 Tiny, fast moving, unborn babies can be difficult to diagnose with ultrasounds, meaning it can be hard to see abnomalites in the blood vessels around their hearts.

 In a paper, published in the Lancet, the team from Evelina London and King’s College London write about how they successfully used a new computer processing method for when cogenital heart disease is suspected.
 Their research allowed standard MRI images, which are often unclear because of the moving baby, to become clear three-dimensional models.
-The 3D models we used for 85 pregnant women and provided reliable, high-resolution information.
+The 3D models were used for 85 pregnant women and provided reliable, high-resolution information.